OpenEvalProject/evals/manuscripts/elife-75490/v1/manuscript.md

 ![Figure 7.](https://cdn.elifesciences.org/articles/75490/elife-75490-fig7-v1.jpg)

 **Figure 7.:** (A) Representative western blots of oral epithelial cells (TR146) probed for c-Fos expression and phosphorylation of MKP1 after 2 hr treatment with WT and variant CL.
 (B) Quantification of c-Fos and MKP1 phosphorylation was used to assess danger response signaling.
 Data were normalized to values obtained in control conditions.
 Actin was used as a loading control.
-N=4, and bars are the S.D.Figure 7—source data 1.
+N=4, and bars are the S.D.

 ## Discussion